romkatv/zsh-bench/README.md

 ~/zsh-bench/zsh-bench
 ```

 This requires zsh >= 5.8 and it must be your login shell.
-It also requires `script` utility from
-util-linux.
-The BSD version is current not supported although with enough dedication this can be
-done.
-A PR would be most appreciated.

 If your zsh startup files start `tmux`, the benchmark may hang unless your `tmux` has [this fix](
   https://github.com/tmux/tmux/commit/9b1fdb291ee8e940311a51cf41f97b07930b4688#diff-2dec3ca953f8622e2bc9fe13a2eb464d057905e6f9313682665328c6b67910e6)